Simulating Effective QED on Quantum Computers: Cost Estimates for e QED Simulation

 The calculation of the norm of the nested commutators for the momentum space Hamiltonian are needed to estimate the Trotterization error for the momentum space simulation.
 Fortunately, these nested commutators are much easier to evaluate than their position space brethren because of the lack of summation over auxiliary indices in the definition of the interaction and constraint terms in the Hamiltonian.

-\begin{theorem} Let $H_p$ be the momentum space effective QED Hamiltonian of~\eqref{eq:Hrel} and~\eqref{eq:Hpext} in three spatial dimensions in a cavity of volume $L^3$ with electrons with mass $m$ and charge $e\in O(1)$ and external vector potential $A^{ex}$ such that for any momentum mode within $\ket{p}$ within the reciprocal lattice $|E_p -m|\in o(1)$.
-There exists a quantum algorithm that when provided a state $\ket{\psi}$ such that $H_p\ket{\psi} = E\ket{\psi}$ can estimate $E$ within error $\epsilon$ for any $\epsilon>0$ and failure probability at most $1/3$ using a number of $T$-gates that is in
+\begin{theorem} Let $H_p$ be the momentum space effective QED Hamiltonian of Eq.~\eqref{eq:Hrel} and Eq.~\eqref{eq:Hpext} in three spatial dimensions in a cavity of volume $L^3$ with electrons of mass $m$ and charge $e\in O(1)$ and external vector potential $A^{ex}$ such that for any momentum mode within the reciprocal lattice, $|E_p -m|\in o(1)$.
+Then, there exists a quantum algorithm that when provided a state $\ket{\psi}$ such that $H_p\ket{\psi} = E\ket{\psi}$, the energy value $E$ can be estimated within error $\epsilon$ for any $\epsilon>0$ and failure probability at most $1/3$ using a number of $T$-gates that is in

 where $\Lambda_p = O\left(n_s\left(\frac{m}{n_s} + \frac{e^2n_s}{L} + e|A^{ex}| \right) \right).$ \end{theorem} \begin{proof} The Hamiltonian is the sum of three terms, the kinetic energy term, the electron-electron interaction term and the external potential term.
 First let us consider the kinetic term, which is trivial in a momentum basis